Coherent distributions for the rigid rotator: Introduction

 \section{Introduction}

 The models of rigid rotation concern finite many-particle systems having a well-defined instantaneous intrinsic frame.
-The space $Q$ of static configurations is in this case the group $SO(3, {\mathbb R})$ while the low-energy dynamics can be described as a Hamiltonian flow on the phase-space $M=T^*SO(3, {\mathbb R})$ \cite{jem}. \\ For the atomic nuclei such an intrinsic frame is defined by a deformed mean-field.
-The residual interactions between protons and neutrons can also be taken into account by models of two coupled rotators\footnote{The term "rotator" was preferred here for being closer to "rotating body" than the common form "rotor".
-Though, there are references in which "rotator" designates only a linear rotating object ($I_1=I_2 >0$, $I_3=0$).}, applied to study the low-lying isovector magnetic excitations \cite{m1,trm}.
+The space $Q$ of static configurations is in this case the group $SO(3, {\mathbb R})$ while dynamics near ground-state energy can be described as a Hamiltonian flow on the phase-space $M=T^*SO(3, {\mathbb R})$ \cite{jem}. \\ For the atomic nuclei such an intrinsic frame is defined by a self-consistent deformed mean-field.
+The residual interactions between protons and neutrons can be taken into account by models of two coupled rotators\footnote{The term "rotator" was preferred here for being closer to "rotating body" than the common form "rotor".
+Though, there are references in which "rotator" designates only a linear rotating object ($I_1=I_2 >0$, $I_3=0$).}, applied to study the low-energy isovector magnetic excitations \cite{m1,trm}.
 Similar considerations for the isospin degree of freedom have been presented in \cite{cpn1, cpn2}. \\ Distributions on $T^*SO(3, {\mathbb R})$ appear in the treatment of statistical ensembles of microscopic rotators.
 Such ensembles are particularly interesting because unlike the space $Q={\mathbb R}^3$ of the translation coordinates, the spaces $SO(3, {\mathbb R})$ of the intrinsic rotations are physically distinct and of finite volume ($v_R=8 \pi^2$).
 For the polyatomic molecules the moments of inertia are large, and although the statistical weight may include the nuclear spin degeneracy \cite{landau}, the thermal equilibrium is described by the classical Boltzmann distribution.
 At low temperatures the partition function is calculated using the spectrum of the quantum Hamiltonian, which is well-known up to a controversial "zero-point" energy term.
-Proposed during the early days of the quantum theory \cite{ei} to explain the specific heats of diatomic gases, finite ground state-energy terms have been retrieved in the more recent years for the rigid rotator from geometrical considerations \cite{gc1,gqa,gc2}, and for the simple (linear) rotator by using reduced Wigner quasiprobability distributions \cite{wf1}.
-Though, by adapting the known Wigner transform \cite{wf} from ${\mathbb R}^3$ to $SO(3, {\mathbb R})$, an additional "quantum potential" term was obtained \cite{wf2}. \\ In this work Wigner-type distributions for the rigid rotator will be introduced along the lines of \cite{cpw, cdq1, cdq2}, by discretizing the Fourier transform in momentum of the "action waves" on $T^*SO(3, {\mathbb R})$.
+Proposed during the early days of the quantum theory \cite{ei} to explain the specific heats of diatomic gases, finite ground state-energy terms have been retrieved also in the more recent years, for the rigid rotator from geometrical considerations \cite{gc1,gqa,gc2}, and for the simple (linear) rotator by using reduced Wigner quasiprobability distributions \cite{wf1}.
+Moreover, by adapting the known Wigner transform \cite{wf} from ${\mathbb R}^3$ to $SO(3, {\mathbb R})$, an additional "quantum potential" term was obtained \cite{wf2}. \\ In this work Wigner-type distributions for the rigid rotator will be introduced along the lines of \cite{cpw, cdq2}, by discretizing the Fourier transform in momentum of the "action waves" on $T^*SO(3, {\mathbb R})$.
 The classical dynamics of the rigid rotator is presented in Section 2, both as a Hamiltonian system on $T^*SO(3, {\mathbb R})$ and as geodesic motion on $SO(3, {\mathbb R})$.
-The coherent solutions of the classical Liouville equation provided by the "action waves" of the Hamilton-Jacobi theory are presented in Section 3.
-It is shown that by a suitable discretization of their Fourier transform in angular momentum it is possible to obtain quasiprobability distributions on $T^*SO(3, {\mathbb R})$ which are consistent with the usual quantum treatment.
-However, for the expectation value of the Hamiltonian, a finite "zero point" energy is obtained.
-Conclusions are summarized in Section 4.
+The coherent solutions of the classical Liouville equation, provided by the "action waves" of the Hamilton-Jacobi theory, are presented in Section 3.
+In Section 4 it is shown that a formal discretization of the angular derivatives in the "action waves" provides Wigner-type quasiprobability distributions on $T^*SO(3, {\mathbb R})$ which are consistent with the usual quantum treatment.
+However, for the expected value of the Hamiltonian, a finite "zero point" energy is obtained.
+Conclusions are summarized in Section 5.